Liberty Hall Museum

-The Elizabeth Peruvian Parade will be held on July 21, 2019 starting at 11 a.m.
-Bring family and friends to enjoy this celebration of Peruvian cultural heritage and civic engagement.
+The Elizabeth Peruvian Parade brings family and friends to enjoy this celebration of Peruvian cultural heritage and civic engagement.
 The parade will include creatively decorated parade floats as well as performances showcasing traditional Peruvian dance and music.
 Beginning at Elizabeth’s Union Square at the intersection of Elizabeth Avenue and High Street, the parade will proceed northwest along Elizabeth Avenue to Winfield Scott Plaza and end at Elizabeth City Hall.

 Kick off the Peruvian heritage festivities days before the parade.
-Join Peruvians for Progress for the flag raising at Elizabeth City Hall on Thursday July 18, 2019 at 5 p.m.
+Join Peruvians for Progress for the flag-raising at Elizabeth City Hall for a flag-raising!
+New date coming soon.